rakheshster/arm-deployment-scripts/README.md

   * If an upload is required and you have specified a storage account name `$StorageAccountName` it creates it if it does not already exist (this is where the Azure location `$ResourceGroupLocation` comes into play); and uploads the contents of `$ArtifactStagingDirectory` to a container it creates within this storage account in either case.
   * It also checks if `_artifactsLocation` parameter actually has any value (in the template or parameters).
 If there is a value then it is assumed it must be pointing to a URL in the storage account that was specified so we don't really need to do anything.
 If there is no value then it generates a URL and SAS token to the storage account that was created and passes that to the actual deployment cmdlet.

-## The Bash script
+I have since modified it to be more OS agnostic.

-The Bash script `deploy.sh` does none of this but I am working on it to sort of bring it up to par with the PowerShell script.
-Also, it was using the older `azure` commands than the newer `az` ones so was broken to begin.
-I may or may not succeed as I am doing it mainly for kicks.
-Thanks to PowerShell Core one can use the PowerShell scripts from macOS or Linux and so we don't really need the Bash script.
+# The Bash script

-*Note*: As long as this warning is present please consider `deploy.sh` as not working.
+The original Bash script `deploy.sh` did none of the above.
+Moreover it used the older `azure` than newer `az` commands so was in need of a huge update.
+I have reworked it entirely to now be kind of on-par with the PowerShell script.
+There are some differences in terms of its parameters (e.g. there's no parameter to upload artifacts anyways) but it does pretty much everything else and I am quite pleased with it.
+This was something I undertook just for kicks (get familiar with the `az` commands and do some Bash scripting).
+Thanks to PowerShell Core one can use the PowerShell scripts from macOS or Linux and so we don't really need a Bash script.